Majkel-code/GE_EvChargingStation/README.md

   "key": "BATTERY_LEVEL",
   "value": 50
 ```

 # TODO
 #### 2. Run it on external machine (linux) with dedicated display
+software is running - there is some additional work with platform configurations
 ## License

 MIT